 We hope that you join.
 We hope that you take a step towards safety this year.

-Joi, I’m so privileged and honored to work with you, and I’m so glad that you could come on today to introduce yourself to everybody.
+Joi, I’m so privileged and honored to work with you.
+I’m so glad that you could come on today to introduce yourself to everybody.

 Joi: Thanks Anne.
-I’m so grateful to be a part of BTR Group and I look forward to meeting many of you women as we go through 2019.
+I’m so grateful to be a part of BTR Group and I look forward to meeting all of the incredible women reading this article.

 Support Groups Can Help With Healing